-Patrick is originally from Alaska, currently studying an MBA at Said Business School in Oxford.
-He studied chemical engineering as an undergraduate, and was a co-founder at Diagnostics For All, a point-of-care diagnostics startup.
+Patrick, originally from Alaska, studied an MBA at Said Business School in Oxford, and was a co-founder at Diagnostics For All, a point-of-care diagnostics startup.
 He is currently developing Redbird Health Tech, a medical diagnostics distributor expanding access to health care in Ghana through community pharmacies.

 Q: What is your definition of entrepreneurship?